umlx5h/LLPlayer/README.md

 4. **Download Whisper Model for ASR**

-From `Subtitles > ASR` section, please download Whisper's models.
+From `Subtitles > ASR` section, please download Whisper's models for `whisper.cpp`.
 You can choose from a variety of models, the larger the size, the higher the load and accuracy.

 Note that models with `En` endings are only available in English.

 `Audio Language` allows you to manually set the language of the video (audio).
 The default is auto-detection.

+If you want to use the `faster-whisper` engine instead of `whisper.cpp`, please download the engine instead of models from the settings.
+With `faster-whisper`, selected model is automatically downloaded the first time, so no prior download is required.

+A description of each engine can be found [here](https://github.com/umlx5h/LLPlayer/wiki/Whisper-Engine).

 5. **Set Translation Target Language**